alainkaegi/pythonorama/data_structures/linked_lists.md

 ### Advantages of Array-Based Structures
 - Any item in an array can be accessed in constant, rather than linear, time.
+- An item can be added to or removed from the back of a array-based list in constant, rather than linear, time.
 - There is no overhead for creating or storing `Node` objects.
 - In languages like C and Java, primitive items in an array are near each other in memory.
 Since computer hardware is built with the assumption that nearby memory locations are likely to be accessed together, this can make loops over arrays faster than loops over linked structures.